Nixsr/CallOfDutyMWTool/README.md

-In the current file is listed:
+In the current file are listed:

 	- A brief Description of the tool
 	- Dependencies